percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 1. Make DBaaS more Kubernetes native will make it a first-class citizen in the Kubernetes ecosystem.
 End users can use kubectl to work with PMM/DBaaS to edit/manage database clusters.
 2. Improve performance of PMM DBaaS via the native communication with Kubernetes.
 PMM will directly call k8s API endpoints and use client-go caches for large-scale deployments.
-3. Reduce the complexity of installing/managing operators in terms of upgrading operators to a newer version.
+3. Reduce the complexity of managing operator's installation/management.
+OLM will implement lifecycle management for operators and we can drop code that does the same for PMM.
 4. Provide generic specifications to create/edit/delete a database cluster.
 5. Provide generic specifications to backup/restore a database cluster inside Kubernetes.
 6. Provide REST API that follows guidelines and provides a better developer experience for the automation and integration with PMM/DBaaS.